valerioferretti92/parking-management-api/README.md

 - **parkingType**: GASOLINE_CAR_PARK, E20KW_CAR_PARK, E50KW_CAR_PARK
 - **pricingType**: HOURLY_PRICING, HOURLY_FIXED_PRICING

-Car can not be parked in parkings that do not match their type.
+Cars can not be parked in parkings that do not match their type.
 E20WKW cars can only be parked in E20KW etc...